grahamcarman/docs/learn/airflow-params.md

 - You can set the **Logical date** of the DAG run to any date that is in between the `start_date` and the `end_date` of the DAG to create DAG runs in the past or future.
 - You can set the **Run id** to any string.
 If no run ID is specified, Airflow generates one based on the type of run (`scheduled`, `dataset_triggered`, `manual` or `backfill`) and the logical date (for example: `manual__2023-06-16T08:03:45+00:00`).
 - You can select configurations from recent DAG runs in the **Select Recent Configurations** dropdown menu.
-- The **Trigger DAG w/config** UI will render a UI element for every DAG-level params you define with a default value.
+- The **Trigger DAG** UI will render a UI element for every DAG-level params you define with a default value.
 See also [Define DAG-level param defaults](#define-dag-level-params-defaults).
 - The information in the UI elements generates a Configuration JSON.
 You can directly edit the **Generated Configuration JSON** in the UI and add any additional params, whether a default has been defined for them or not.

 After setting the configuration, you can start the DAG run with the **Trigger** button.